Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The umbrella company invoices the end client separately, and pays you (the contractor) through its payroll.
 This takes care of all of the statutory reporting and payments, such as PAYE, just like any other employer.

-Now naturally, working through an umbrella company comes at a cost.
+Working through an umbrella company comes at a cost.
 It varies, but the umbrella may charge you:

 You might need to consider which is worth more to you; the convenience of not having to manage your own limited company, or the cost-efficiency of working through an umbrella.